-In the beginning, I drew a reference to Ball, who interpreted the backward-looking disposition of the discipline of political science as its biggest strength.
-This reminds me of something - Popper4 once said that Western thought can be Platonic or anti-Platonic, but cannot be non-Platonic.
-Similarly, an Indian, now, can either be pro-Constitution or anti-Constitution (remember, Mr. Sengupta himself said that the text is not sacrosanct), but can hardly be oblivious to the constitution.
-This is the biggest testament to its unique positioning in the Indian culture - as Khosla says, the Constitution is now a "touchstone", which finds a way in even the most mundane of all disputes - as, for instance, I remember my friend invoking Article 19 (1) (a) when he was asked to zip his mouth - and I'm sure, we, in our lives, have at least once invoked the constitutional provisions - mostly 14, 19, and 21 - to win arguments with our peers and loved ones.
+In the beginning, I drew a reference to Ball (2014), who interpreted the backward-looking disposition of the discipline of political science as its biggest strength.
+This reminds me of something - Popper once said that "Western thought can be Platonic or anti-Platonic, but cannot be non-Platonic" (as cited in Dai, 2012).
+Similarly, an Indian, now, can either be pro-Constitution or anti-Constitution (remember, Mr Sengupta himself said that the text is not sacrosanct), but can hardly be oblivious to the constitution.
+This is the biggest testament to its unique positioning in the Indian society - Indian society, being the interface between the Indian civilisation (representing two thousand years of civilisational 'continuity') and the Indian nation (representing the element of 'change) - as Khosla (2020) says, the Constitution is now a "touchstone", which finds a way in even the most mundane of all disputes - as, for instance, I remember my friend invoking Article 19 (1) (a) when he was asked to zip his mouth - and I'm sure, we, in our lives, have at least once invoked the constitutional provisions mostly 14, 19, and 21 - to win arguments with our peers and loved ones - representing what Redfield would call the devolution of ideas from the great tradition (the mental or moral aspect of Indian society, including values and norms, which, according to Austin, is embodied in the constituent assembly) to the little tradition (the material aspect of Indian society, manifested in the day-to-day lives of the masses).